scrim-network/BRICK/README.md

    * statistical model output (i.e., posterior parameter values)

 ./R/
-   * physical models in R
+   * physical models in R for quick testing.
+These are not generally used within the production calibration, with exceptions for small models like `anto` (mapping global <=> Antarctic temperatures)

 ## Motivation